Computing the twisted $L^2$-Euler characteristic: Universal -torsion L 2-torsion

 We will now formalize the polytope thickness function of Section~\ref{sec:polyhom} as the \emph{seminorm homomorphism}. \begin{defin} An integral polytope $P \in \polym(H)$ induces a seminorm on $\Hom(H, \ZZ)$:

 \end{defin} \begin{defin} The above construction extends to the integral polytope group as the \emph{seminorm homomorphism}

-Since $\mathfrak N$ is translation invariant, it is well-defined as a homomorphism from $\poly_T(H)$, also called $\mathfrak N$. \end{defin} \begin{thm}[compare {\cite[Theorem~3.52]{funke}}] Let $X$ be a finite free $L^2$-acyclic $G$-CW complex and let $\nu\colon G\surj H$ be a free abelian quotient.
+Since $\mathfrak N$ is translation invariant, it is well defined as a homomorphism from $\poly_T(H)$, also called $\mathfrak N$. \end{defin} \begin{thm}[compare {\cite[Theorem~3.52]{funke}}] Let $X$ be a finite free $L^2$-acyclic $G$-CW complex and let $\nu\colon G\surj H$ be a free abelian quotient.
 If $\phi$ is a primitive character that factors through $\nu$, then $X$ is $\phi$-$L^2$-finite and

 \end{thm} Like we just said, the seminorm $\norm{\phi}_P$ measures the thickness of the polytope $P$ in the direction $\phi$.
 When $P$ is a noncommutative Newton polytope, this amounts to the $\phi$-degree of the underlying polynomial.
 Therefore, we get